Disclosures by current or former staff

 Information is provided to staff on how to ‘Speak Up’ in confidence and in the knowledge that their concerns will be investigated thoroughly, fairly and without reprisal.
 A copy of our ‘Speak Up’ policy is available here.

 Disclosures to the Office of the Comptroller and Auditor General of issues of concern or alleged wrongdoing in regard to the administration of public money may emanate from a range of sources.
-The Office policy on disclosures received can be found here.
+The Office policy on disclosures received from persons external to the Office can be found here.

 All disclosures, however made, are taken seriously and all efforts are made to address appropriately, the issues raised.

 The Protected Disclosures Act 2014 is legislation enacted to provide protection to employees who wish to raise a concern relating to potential wrongdoing in the workplace.
 The Act sets out a number of ways in which disclosures can be made to an external ‘prescribed’ person.

 - establish and maintain procedures for dealing with protected disclosures; and

 - provide written information relating to these procedures to workers.

 The Comptroller and Auditor General is a prescribed person under the legislation.
 This means that disclosures about all matters relating to improper use of public funds and resources or matters concerning value for money in respect of the entities that fall within the remit of the Comptroller and Auditor General can be made to the Office.

 To make a disclosure to the Office of the Comptroller and Auditor General please

 telephone: 01 8638600